 - Your timeline of care

-- What types of treatment you will receive
+- The types of treatment you will receive

 For the best treatment results, keep a few things in mind:

-- Don't eat a large meal before your visit
+- Don't eat a heavy meal before your visit.

-- Keep all of your appointments, as each visit builds upon the previous ones
+- Keep all your appointments, as each visit builds upon the previous ones.

-To treat any health imbalances, fine, sterile needles will be inserted at specific acupuncture points along the meridian pathways.
-Your acupuncturist will concentrate on acupuncture points related to specific organs, based on your unique issues and symptoms.
-Your acupuncturist may include other related therapies in your treatment plans, such as cupping, Gwa Sha or moxibustion.
-Herbal remedies are another important aspect of acupuncture and TCM.
+To treat any health imbalances, laser acupuncture or fine, sterile needles will be used at specific acupuncture points along the Meridian pathways.
+Your acupuncturist will concentrate on acupuncture points related to specific organs, from your unique issues and symptoms.
+Your acupuncturist may include other related therapies in your treatment plans, including cupping, Gwa Sha or moxibustion.
+Herbal remedies are another important aspect of acupuncture and Chinese medicine.
 It is important to understand and follow your practitioner's directions to get the most benefit from these treatments.

 Your role in the healing process